-- With well over 60 teams across 14 ages, LPAA supports hundreds of coaches every year.
+- With roughly 60 teams across 11 ages, LPAA supports many coaches every year.

 - The team coaches are almost always parents of kids on that team.
 Usually with one or two co-coaches, to allow for absences, coaches are the primary motivator of the kids.
 There is a great mix of new and returning coaches each year.

 - No experience is necessary, although enthusiasm and some soccer familiarity helps!
-LPAA provides training and resources.
+LPAA provides resources for coaches.
 Depending on the age group, coaches spend a bit of time on drills each Saturday before starting their team's game.